Q: Does my project need a Project Proposal to start?

 Q: How do I search/view HL7 Projects?

-- The Searchable Project Database (http://www.hl7.org/special/Committees/projman/searchableProjectIndex.cfm, located on the www.HL7.org Homepage and titled ‘H7 Project Database’.
+- The Searchable Project Database (http://www.hl7.org/special/Committees/projman/searchableProjectIndex.cfm), located in the footer of the www.HL7.org Homepage.

 Q: How can I view projects which my Work Group is a co-sponsor?

-A: Look up your project using the Searchable Project Database (http://www.hl7.org/special/Committees/projman/searchableProjectIndex.cfm), located on the www.HL7.org Homepage).
+A: Look up your project using the Searchable Project Database (http://www.hl7.org/special/Committees/projman/searchableProjectIndex.cfm), located in the Footer on the www.HL7.org Homepage).
 Select your Work Group in the "Sponsor" dropdown field.
 The search results will reflect projects which your Work Group is sponsoring and co-sponsoring.

 Q: What should I do if an approval group is unresponsive?

-Q: Where can I find the Project Scope Statement Template?
+Q: Where can I find the Project Scope Statement Template for Reaffirmation and Withdrawal projects?

 Q: Do white papers need to be balloted?

 A: White papers can either be balloted informative or just reviewed/approved by the Work group.
-If the Work Group wants to ballot a White Paper for publication in the Master Grid, it shall be balloted as "Informative" per the TSC, and follow the routine ballot naming convention as defined in Section 12 of the GOM.
-Non-balloted Work Group level reviewed/approved white papers will not published in the HL7 Master Grid of Standards nor contain any type of ‘HL7 Stamp’.
+If the Work Group wants to ballot a White Paper for publication in the HL7 Standards-based Product Grid (formerly known as the Master Grid of Standards), it shall be balloted as "Informative" per the TSC, and follow the routine ballot naming convention as defined in Non-balloted Work Group level reviewed/approved white papers will not published in the HL7 Standards-based Product Grid (formerly known as the Master Grid of Standards) nor contain any type of ‘HL7 Stamp’.